 There isn't enough room on this page to cover everything, but it will get you started with the basics of jeweling, configuration styles, movement sizes, winding and setting, dial construction, types of adjustments, watch mechanics, railroad standards, and more.

-Watch this video to learn the basic parts of a watch and to see how the mainspring torque pushes through the gear train to power the balance wheel.
+Watch this video to learn the basic parts of a watch and to see how the mainspring torque pushes through the gear train and the escapement to power the balance wheel.

 That ticking you hear occurs at a rate of 5 times every second ...
 18,000 times an hour ...
 432,000 times each day ...
 12,960,000 times per month ... and 157,680,000 times a year.